At Home with Ulla Salzgeber

 So again you have turned to a trainer from the older tradition?

 “That is how it is!
 I was making a little clinic in Holland and people asked me, what does this mean when you say ‘open the gullet’.
 I said you need this to get them loose for the shoulder in, and this trainer from Holland came to me and said, ‘we DON’T do this here!’
 But you need this for everything – ‘No we never do this in Holland.’
 It was so interesting, okay, everybody does it in a different way, but the old principles they really don’t change.
-The medical treatment of the horses, that changes, but not the riding.
+The veterinary treatment of the horses, that changes, but not the riding.
 Not the riding.”

 Now that you are so famous are you able to get better horses?